pauwels-labs/flux-infra/README.md

   externalTrafficPolicy on the Service resource to local, or to enable client IP preservation at the NLB level.

+### Install oauth2-proxy

+- Needs redis

+- Need to store client ID and secret in vault

 ## Secrets to automate